cjnaz/cjnfuncs/core.md

-# core - Set up the base environment
+# core - Set up the base environment and logging tools

 Skip to [API documentation](#links)